thma/WhyHaskellMatters/README.md

 ### Functor and Foldable

-The most interesting of the Haskell type classes are those derived from abstract algebra or category theory.
+The most interesting type classes are those derived from abstract algebra or category theory.
 Studying them is a very rewarding process that I'm highly recommending.
 However, it is definitely beyond the scope of the present article.
 Thus, I'm only pointing to two resources covering this part of the Haskell type class hierarchy.